stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 teaching: 20
 exercises: 10
 questions:
-- What are our data, and how do we keep it in order?
+- What is our data, and how do we keep it in order?

 objectives:
 - Understand what to consider for maintaining data organization strategies in a project